jiry17/PolyGen/README.md

    $ ./install
    ```

-4. *PolyGen* takes *gurobi* as the underlying ILP solver.
+4. *Polygen* takes *gurobi* as the underlying ILP solver.
 Therefore, a license of *gurobi* is required.
-You can get a academic license of gurobi via the following steps.
+You can get an academic license of gurobi via the following steps.

-   1. Register or log in at the [webside](https://www.gurobi.com/) of gurobi.
+   1. Register or login at the [webside](https://www.gurobi.com/) of gurobi.
    2. Visit the [Free Academic License page](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
    3. Click ***I Accept These Conditions***.
    4. Get a command like  `grbgetkey x...x` at the bottom of the webpage.
-   5. Copy and paste this command and execute it in your terminal.
+   5. Replace `grbgetkey` with `gurobi912/linux64/bin/grbgetkey` and execute this command under the root directory of the project.
+   6. Test whether the license woirks normally by executing `gurobi912/linux64/bin/gurobi.sh` under the root directory of the project.

 #### Run tests